🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 You just need to return.

-Even if you stop for a while, you can always come back.
+Even if you stop for a week, a month, or longer, you can always return.
+Progress is not lost simply because you paused.

 That’s why having a structured shadow work journal can help: